pankaj1404/Movie-Tracker/README.md

 # Movie-Tracker
+Movie Tracker: All about tracking favroite movies as per the ratings .
-Movie Tracker with React ,Redux ,Bootstrap
+Skills used : React ,Redux ,Bootstrap

+# How to run :
+Npm runstart